miyako/4d-plugin-zip/README.md

 3. Replace the plugin.
 4. Uncomment the code.

+Compatibility
+---
+The v14 package follows the new v14 architecture, you need v14 or above, OS X 10.8+, 32/64 bits, Windows 32/64 bits.

+The v11 package follows the v11 architecture, you need v11 or above, including v14, OS X 10.6+ 32 bits, Windows 32/64 bits.

 About Unicode
 ---
 The plugin will store the file paths in UTF-8 on both platforms.